GloriousLeader/NKVoter1.2.3/readme.txt

-To run, use the LaunchApplet.html under the put_this_shit_on_the_server directory if it doesn't work at first (it just freezes with the java logo or something), try refreshing the page
+To run, use the LaunchApplet.html under the put_this_shit_on_the_server directory if it doesn't work at first (it just freezes with the java logo or something), try refreshing the page Also, the applet will print out "Updating voteamounts" numerous times between the 10-minute anti-ban delays; this is perfectly normal